ntop/ntopng/doc/src/plugins/examples.rst

 	  }

 Sub-directories
-:code:`alert_definitions` and :code:`status_definitions` contain Lua scripts necessary to define alerts and flow statuses.
-Specifically, :ref:`Alert Definitions` define the alerts the plugin is going to trigger, whereas :ref:`Flow Definitions` define flow statues the plugin is going to set.
+define the alerts the plugin is going to trigger, whereas :ref:`Flow Definitions` define flow statues the plugin is going to set.
 In this specific plugin, :code:`alert_flow_blacklisted.lua` tells ntopng the plugin is willing to create an alert for blacklisted flows.
 Similarly, :code:`status_blacklisted.lua` tells ntopng the plugin is going to set a blacklisted status for certain flows.
-Those two directories, as said by their names, contain just definitions of alerts and flow status, the actual logic which sets the status and trigger the alert resides in directory :code:`user_scripts`.
+Those two directories, as said by their names, contain just definitions of alerts and flow status, the actual logic which sets the status and trigger the alert resides in directory :code:`checks`.

-As this plugin requires flows to carry on its task, directory :code:`user_scripts` (see :ref:`User Scripts`) with the logic must contain a sub-directory :code:`flow`, which, in turn, contains file :code:`blacklisted.lua`. ntopng knows it has to execute :code:`blacklisted.lua` against each flow it sees because
+As this plugin requires flows to carry on its task, directory :code:`checks` (see :ref:`User Scripts`) with the logic must contain a sub-directory :code:`flow`, which, in turn, contains file :code:`blacklisted.lua`. ntopng knows it has to execute :code:`blacklisted.lua` against each flow it sees because